20 Free Summer Programs for High School Students

 Dates: July 2024 - August 2024 (around 5 weeks)

-Eligibility: High school juniors in the U.S. from a low-income background who have an unweighted 3.5/4.0 GPA can apply.
+Eligibility: High school juniors in the U.S. from low-income backgrounds with an unweighted 3.5/4.0 GPA can apply.

 Note: All housing, food, transportation, and equipment costs will be covered for the on-site portion of the program.

 TASS is one of the country’s most selective summer programs for high schoolers, with an acceptance rate of less than 5%.
 This 6-week program focuses on creative thinking, problem-solving, community building, and academic enrichment.
 As a TASS participant, you will attend lectures, discussion sessions, team-building activities, and work on group projects with your fellow participants.
-The program expects you to dedicate 3 hours of college-level classes a day, and also exposes you to activities such as planning community service projects, and spending from a fixed program budget for the same.
+The program expects you to dedicate 3 hours a day to college-level classes and also exposes you to activities such as planning community service projects and spending from a fixed program budget for them.

 Location: Cornell University, Maryland University, and Michigan University